ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

-The type system is by no means complete, in particular record types and importing types across files are not yet supported, but I think there is enough here for a post or three.
+The type system is by no means complete, in particular record types and importing types across files are not yet supported, but there is enough already to fill a post or three.
 This introduction explores RCL and what problems a type system for RCL should and should not solve.
 In part two we’ll explore the type system itself,